-It's a question philosophers have pondered throughout the ages: Can something be considered a Dunk of the Year candidate if it isn't, strictly speaking, a dunk?
+It's a question philosophers have pondered over throughout the ages: Can something be considered a Dunk of the Year candidate if it isn't, strictly speaking, a dunk?
 Well, while you mull that one over, Socrates, I'll be over here watching, re-watching and re-re-watching Blake Griffin taking flight, cocking the hammer and literally throwing it down on Kris Humphries during the third quarter of the Los Angeles Clippers' Wednesday showdown with the Boston Celtics at Staples Center:

 Well, then.
 OK, Blake.
 Tell us how you really feel.

 On one hand, sure, credit Humphries for standing his ground (albeit from just inside the charge circle), for kind of getting up to contest the shot and for not being afraid to get rung up in the service of protecting (or at least thinking about) protecting the rim.
 On the other, well ...

 — Marcin Gortat (@MGortat) January 9, 2014

 Yeah.
 What he said.